Azure/arc_jumpstart_drops/script_automation/aks_kaito/_index.md

 Setup an AKS cluster to simulate an on-premises cluster and GPU.
 For this Bicep template, you will need Compute quota for 24 Standard_NCSv3 series vCPU.
 The script was tested with East US and East US 2.

-Open a Bash shell where you cloned the [GitHub repository](https://github.com/dkirby-ms/jsdrop_kaito).
+Open a Bash shell where you cloned the [GitHub repository](https://github.com/Azure/arc_jumpstart_drops).
 From the shell, run the following commands to create an Azure resource group and begin a deployment of AKS using a Bicep template.

     ```shell
+    cd ./script_automation/aks_kaito
     az group create -n Jumpstart-KAITO -l eastus2
     az deployment group create -g JumpstartKAITO -f infra/aks.bicep
     ```